eerotal/LibreSignage/README.rst

   too.
 This rule effectively resets the LibreSignage directory to how it was right after cloning the repo.

+apitest
+  Run the API integration tests.
+Note that you must install LibreSignage first.
+The API URI can be set by changing the value of ``API_TEST_URI``.
+  See below for more info.

 LOC
   Count the lines of code in LibreSignage.